 Eric Courtin, BSc

 Eric is a Climate Science Graduate student, a weather station technician and remote fieldwork specialist.
-He was raised on Vancouver Island, and is living in the Rockies, raising an 8 month old with his better half.
+He was raised on Vancouver Island, and is living in the Rockies, raising a baby with his better half.
 Eric enjoys mountains, coasts, craft beer and coffee.
 He is now a research technician with the Centre for Hydrology in Canmore, Alberta (http://www.usask.ca/hydrology/).

 Maartje Korver, MSc